diogenes1oliveira/hbase2-docker/README.md

 - The ports are configurable and properly limited;
 - Running within Docker will assure proper isolation and cleanup of logs and other temporary files;
+- We can set HBase configuration with `$HBASE_CONF_*` environment variables instead of having to fiddle around with XMLs.

 This stack is mostly based on the repository https://github.com/big-data-europe/docker-hbase.